paulpetone/react-hooks-redux-boilerplate-ts/README.md

 ## @sharedInterfaces

-If you have a genrical interface that will be used at lot of files, you can use this alias to import the file located at:
+If you have a generical interface that will be used on lot of files, you can use this alias to import the file located at:
 [https://github.com/paulpetone/react-hooks-redux-boilerplate-ts/blob/master/src/sharedInterfaces.tsx](https://github.com/paulpetone/react-hooks-redux-boilerplate-ts/blob/master/src/sharedInterfaces.tsx)

 # 🐺 Husky